nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### **Use case: Search for a task**
 **MSS**<br>

-1. User requests to search a particular task.<br>
+1. User requests to search a particular task with one or more keywords.<br>
-2. System goes through every task to find the target task.<br>
+2. System goes through every task to find tasks with at least one matching keyword in its details.<br>
-3. System displays the task along with its details.<br>
+3. System displays the search results in a popup window.<br>

 **Extensions**<br>